J-Ramalho/industRial/docs/6_regression.md

          alpha = 0.05)
 ```

-The Fisher procedure provides us with many additional information.
+The Fisher procedure provides us with additional information.
 A first outcome is the difference between means (of life cycles) that can be considered significant, indicated in the table below by LSD = 24.49.

 ```r